pinio/tiads/README.md

 ### Usage

 Follow the example on example/app.js.
 There you can find all methods used on the sample app.
+You may need to run a timed loop to check it until Android AsyncTask returns the ID.

 ### Building the Module